top of page

 Sustained Progress

 Consistently focusing on the muscle you’re working means you’re training with purpose.
-This improves the effectiveness of each session, resulting in better long-term results that you can maintain.
+Over time, this can improve the quality of your sessions and help you build habits that support long-term progress.

 If you need help understanding these points in more detail or would like to discuss things you're struggling with, email me or book a mobility assessment